Sir-Lancaster/cs1440-Lancaster-Kayden-assn0/doc/Plan.md

 ## Phase 3: Testing and Debugging (tag name `tested`)
 *(30% of your effort)*
+When running the code, it does not match the examples that it is supposed to.
+When you call the plot function something goes wrong that makes it graph it incorrectly. when I access any of the menu options it looks like all of plots are bound more or less to the y-axis and it prints an asterix for every point thati it is away from the y-axis.
 Deliver:

 *   [ ] A set of test cases that you have personally run on your computer.